Krakinz/Krakinz/README.md

 <!--- Krakinz ©2022 --->
 ### Welcome to my GitHub!

-I am 22 years old, and I am actively looking for myself in IT ✨
+I am 22 years old Kenyan programmer and I am actively looking for myself in IT ✨

 For the past few years I have been writing AI projects in Python and JavaScript.
 I have a development experience in Node.js.

-I have a personal [Telegram channel](https://t.me/KrakinzC) ([the second one](https://t.me/hypevoidsoul)) and [a website](https://krakinz.repl.co/), where I post fascinating articles sometimes.
+I have a personal [Telegram channel](https://t.me/KrakinzC) ([the second one](https://t.me/hypevoidsoul)) and a [website](https://krakinz.repl.co/), where I post fascinating articles sometimes.
 My tasks for the next few years are to improve my Spanish, prepare for algorithmic and system design interviews.

 ### Open Source Projects